-Mary Mother of Hope House Permanent Housing offers housing to women who have lived through homelessness, substance abuse, mental illness, domestic violence or other life challenges.
-In this residence, they work toward achieving employment retention and independent living.
+Mary Mother of Hope House Permanent Housing offers housing to women who have lived through homelessness, substance abuse, mental illness, domestic violence, or other life challenges.
+In this residence, residents work toward achieving employment retention and independent living.
 All who enter Hope House Permanent Housing have successfully completed a stay at Hope House I Emergency Shelter for homeless women.

 Ongoing case management helps each resident to continue dealing with the root causes of homelessness so that she may become self-sufficient.
-Group living provides an environment for necessary support from other women who have undergone similar life experiences.
-Residents come to Hope House Transitional Residence for a stay of up to two years.
+Group living provides an environment for necessary support from other women who have experienced similar life situations.
+Residents come to Hope House Holistic Residence for a stay of up to two years.

 Bethany House I & II provides long-term supportive housing for formerly homeless women who have a wide spectrum of special needs.
-Residents, some of whom are employed, may suffer from mental or physical handicaps.
-Those unable to work are encouraged to perform volunteer jobs and to participate in job training or consumer programs.
+Residents, some of whom are employed, may be living with mental or physical disabilities.
+Residents who are unable to work are encouraged to perform volunteer jobs and to participate in job training or consumer programs.

 As part of the comprehensive case management process, staff work with each woman to develop a personal service plan that helps guide her in confronting and overcoming obstacles that limit her ability to remain self-sufficient.
 Residents use supportive services at Mary Mother of Hope House I, an emergency shelter operated by the Ministry of Caring for homeless women.
-They also have access to substance abuse programs, education, health care, and other community services that help them lead happy, productive lives.
+Residents also have access to substance abuse programs, education, health care, and other community services that help them lead happier, more fulfilling, and productive lives.

 House of Joseph II is home to sixteen men and women living with HIV and AIDS.
-Round-the- clock care is provided by certified nursing assistants supervised by a registered nurse, and the services of a case manager are also provided.
+Round-the-clock care is provided by certified nursing assistants supervised by a registered nurse, and a case manager.
 A physician from St. Francis Hospital serves as medical director in coordinating admissions.
-Residents receive meals, snacks, housekeeping services and personal care.
+Residents receive meals, snacks, housekeeping services, and personal care.